Code Violations List

 Illegal Use of Property

 All parcels have been assigned a zoning category and their use must be consistent with that assigned zoning code.
-Common categories are RS– Residential Single Family, CS-Commercial Services, etc. Failure to use a property consistent with its zone category and/or without a required Use and Occupancy Permit is prohibited.
+Failure to use a property consistent with its zone category and/or without a certificate of occupancy is prohibited.

 Yard and Garage Sales